Wrestling at the Chase: The program

 The original series began on May 23, 1959 and ran until September 10, 1983.
 KPLR-TV, Channel 11 produced and televised the matches, which were held at the Chase Park Plaza Hotel in St. Louis' Central West End and televised at 10:00 A.M.; conveniently, the KPLR studios were in an adjacent, connecting building.

 Initially, the matches were broadcast live on Saturday nights and repeated on Sunday mornings.
 This production method was later replaced by a live-to-tape system, meaning that while the performances were recorded for later broadcast, they were shot entirely in one take as if airing live, so that no allowances were made for unforeseen or unscripted developments or events.

 The show produced approximately 1,100 episodes over its 24 years.
 On a few occasions, for matches that would attract larger crowds, the show would be recorded in the Kiel Auditorium or the St. Louis Arena.

 Although the St. Louis Wrestling Club began by recording one show at a time, in the early 1970s they began recording three shows at a time on Sunday mornings.
 Admission to the recordings was free, and the room in which the matches took place seated 900 fans.

 Personnel

 Joe Garagiola was the initial play-by-play commentator.
-When he left in 1963, Don Cunningham (wrestling) took his place.
+When he left in 1963, Don Cunningham took his place.
 The following year, Cunningham died, and was replaced with George Abel.
 He was joined in 1972 by Larry Matysik, who at the time, was also a part-time police officer in Belleville, Illinois.
 Ring announcers included John Curley, Eddie Gromacki and Joe Garagiola's brother Mickey Garagiola.